Salar de Uyuni Facts

 Salar de Uyuni Location, Formation, and Geology

 In addition to its other fascinating qualities, the visually staggering Salar de Uyuni also boasts an astonishing location.
 That holds true due to the fact that it formed in a quite rugged and remote location.
 That’s because the fabulous wonder of Nature formed in one of the highest sections of the Andes Mountains.

 Furthermore, this wonder of geology sits within the boundaries of the country of Brazil, in South America.
 In addition, it also sits at the impressive altitude of 11,995 ft (3,656 m) above sea level.
 Additionally, it formed during the uplift of the mountains, as several ancient lakes were transformed.

 Furthermore, scientists currently estimate that this process of formation began somewhere between approximately 30,000 – 42,000 years ago.
 Between that time and roughly 11,500 years ago, several other lakes also formed.
 However, these features eventually evaporated, leading to the current situation.

 Finally, and also quite amazingly, the central area of Salar de Uyuni holds yet another surprise for those who first learn of it.
 That’s the incredible fact that, in some areas, several small islands actually appear.
-These represent the tops of ancient volcanoes, and also a source of numerous fossils.
+Further, these actually represent the tops of truly ancient volcanoes, and also a wonderful source of numerous fossils.